albar965/littlenavmap-manual/en/APPENDIX.md

 ## External Scenery Database {#external-scenery-databases}

-The program allows to add two so-called external scenery library databases.
-These can be used for future extensions (AIRAC cycle data) or experiments.
+The program allows the addition of two so-called external scenery library databases.
+These can be used for future extensions \(AIRAC cycle data\) or experiments.

 Store any additional and valid scenery library database in the directory: